Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

-{This isometry ensues obviously directly from definition \ref{def-kt-direct}.
-But, it can be also guessed from definition \eqref{def-kt} and the unitarity of ${\cal U}_t$ (Theorem\;\ref{KoopVarieteIsometry}, Prop.\ref{Koopman-Perron-Frobenius-duallity}), inherited from the unitarity in $L^2_{\comp}(\Omega,\nu)$ of the Koopman operator and of its adjoint, the Perron-Frobenious operator.} This property is of major practical interest as it allows us to define the kernels of the Wonderland RKHS family from a given initial kernel fixed by the user.
+This isometry ensues obviously directly from definition \ref{def-kt-direct}.
+But, it can be also guessed from definition \eqref{def-kt} and the unitarity of ${\cal U}_t$ (Theorem\;\ref{KoopVarieteIsometry}, Prop.\ref{Koopman-Perron-Frobenius-duallity}), inherited from the unitarity in $L^2_{\comp}(\Omega,\nu)$ of the Koopman operator and of its adjoint, the Perron-Frobenious operator.
+This property is of major practical interest as it allows us to define the kernels of the RKHS family from a given initial kernel fixed by the user.
 The kernels remain constant along the system trajectories.
-Alternatively, an explicit form of the feature maps can be obtained from an adjoint transport equation associated to the infinitesimal generator of the Koopman operator in Wonderland.
+Alternatively, an explicit form of the feature maps can be obtained from an adjoint transport equation associated to \AD{ an evolution operator in the RKHS family}.
 Nevertheless, the isometry is far more straightforward to use to set the kernel evolution.
-This isometry will reveal also very useful for the data assimilation and trajectories reconstuction problems investigated {in} section \ref{Sec-Numerical-Results}.
+This isometry will reveal also very useful for the data assimilation and trajectories reconstruction problems investigated {in} section \ref{Sec-Numerical-Results}.
 Strikingly, we have even more than this kernel isometry.
 An evolution operator $A_{U\!,\,t}: \HS_t \to L_{\comp}^2(\Omega_t,\nu)$, associated to the infinitesimal generator of Koopman operator $U_t$ can also be defined as